 4.2.3 Bioinformatics technical assessment of sensitivity/specificity

+Assay sensitivity here is the performance of the assay in variant detection.
+This was for a set of known validated variants within a defined set of clinical samples and appropriate controls.

-Assay specificity is a quantitative assessment of false positive calls.
+Assay specificity is a quantitative assessment of false positive (FP) calls.
 In a clinical setting, if an assay has 100% specificity then it should not produce an aberrant positive result in respect to its intended purpose.
 For DNA sequencing assays, the size of the region screened will proportionally increase the likelihood of detecting a false positive variant call, assuming all else is equal.
-For example, a pyrosequencing assay which interrogates 30 base pairs is likely to have much higher overall assay specificity than and NGS assay which screens a region of 100kb, even if the pyro assay has an relatively high per base FP rate.
+For example, a pyrosequencing assay which interrogates 30 base pairs is likely to have much higher overall assay specificity than and NGS assay which screens a region of 100kb, even if the pyrosequencing assay has an relatively high per base FP rate.
 Thus, either our expectations and assay acceptance criteria should be proportionally different for these two assay types, or a normalization step should be considered if specificity measures between such assays can be directly comparable.
-Specificity assessment here was based on 1) all independent samples for non-validated variants around known variants (+/- 50bp), in line with a typical qPCR assay or individual NGS ROI for which the known variant should be the only non-reference sequence change (>0.03 VAF).
-2) For 19 patient samples only, across the complete assay region of interest (ROI) for variants (>0.05 VAF) not included in the total variant complement outputted by the validated MGP assay (sample VCF files).
-An ROI region in the Qiaseq panel design was designated as a single unit (region) for specificity calculation here (19 x447=8493).

 Variant detection performance; Qiaseq MGP assay